• Skip to primary navigation

 video games- audio-visual games

-These are all wrong and are typical of a student who feels like they must use synonyms and will use them at any cost i.e. they are more worried about using synonyms than writing a sentence that is clear and correct.
+These are all wrong and are typical of a student who feels like they must use synonyms and will use them at any cost, i.e. they are more worried about using synonyms than writing a clear and correct sentence.

 ‘Young ones’ does not really mean teenagers and would never be used by a native speaker in an academic essay.